pnp/blog/content/post/how-to-transition-from-power-automate-to-logic-apps.md

 ##  Transitioning from Power Automate to Logic Apps

-So, let\'s see moving a Flow from Power Automate to Logic Apps.
+So, let's see moving a Flow from Power Automate to Logic Apps.
 In this scenario, in Power Automate, a Flow has been created to trigger when a SharePoint list item, get property from my Office 365 profile and Email me when the item has changed (btw, this is available as a template), the Flow would look like this:

-![Example Flow in Power Automate](/t5/image/serverpage/image-id/245723i1586E3E402B0FD56/image-size/large?v=v2&px=999 "Power Automate Flow Example.jpg")
+![Example Flow in Power Automate](https://techcommunity.microsoft.com/t5/image/serverpage/image-id/245723i1586E3E402B0FD56/image-size/large?v=v2&px=999 "Power Automate Flow Example.jpg")

 Within Power Automate, you have the option of **exporting** a Flow to Logic apps:

-![Screenshot showing the export option to Logic Apps](/t5/image/serverpage/image-id/245729iBDE7D2FAEB82D5A7/image-size/large?v=v2&px=999 "Export to Logic Apps - When an item is modified.jpg")
+![Screenshot showing the export option to Logic Apps](https://techcommunity.microsoft.com/t5/image/serverpage/image-id/245729iBDE7D2FAEB82D5A7/image-size/large?v=v2&px=999 "Export to Logic Apps - When an item is modified.jpg")

 The export feature generates an ARM template (an Azure Resource Manager